openalloc/SwiftDetailer/README.md

 ## Features

 * Convenient editing (and viewing) of fielded data in your app
+* Presently targeting macOS v11+ and iOS v14+\*\*
 * Can be used with various collection container types, such as `List`, `Table`, `LazyVStack`, etc.\*
-* Presently targeting macOS v11+ and iOS v14+\*\*
 * Both bound (`editDetailer`) and unbound (`viewDetailer`) views available
-* Optional support for operations to add new records and delete them
+* Option to add new item
+* Option to delete item
-* Optional support for field-level validation, with indicators
+* Option to validate at field-level, with indicators
-* Optional support for record-level validation, with alert view
+* Option to validate at record-level, with alert view
 * Minimal use of View type erasure (i.e., use of `AnyView`)
 * No external dependencies!